void-craft/Project-nopCommerce/README.md

 * One notable feature of this project is its backend testing capability.

 * By testing the admin site, it ensures the website's backend functions correctly, allowing for a seamless customer experience.

+* The current build is/can be integrated with Jenkins for successful test results.

+## Test Cases:

+The test cases are marked with pytest sanity, regression, or both.

+1. Login
+2. Login - Data Driven Test
+2. Search Customer by Name
+2. Search Customer by Email
+3. Search Customer by Company
+4. Search Customer by Role
+7. Customer Addition